 - Offered through your employer

-- Contributions come directly from your paycheck (pre-tax)
+- Contributions come directly from your paycheck and may be pre-tax (Traditional) or after-tax (Roth)

 - Many employers match a portion of your contributions